yogeshchandrasekharuni/fast-agent/README.md

 await agent("print the next number in the sequence")
 ```

-In the example `human_input.py`, the Agent will ask for additional information to complete the task.
+In the example `human_input.py`, the Agent will prompt the User for additional information to complete the task.

 ### Parallel